 The flagship store was the eight-story Pizitz building, completed in 1923 at the store’s original location at 1821 2nd Avenue North.
 Harry B. Wheelock designed the building.
 In 1965, the attached parking garage was added.
 The family-owned business grew to become a chain of thirteen department stores.
 Nine of the stores were around Birmingham, two were in Huntsville, with one each in Florence and Montgomery.
 Admired as an honest and successful merchant, Louis Pizitz was notably generous with his employees, offering three weeks’ bonus pay after a year of service.

 The building was purchased in 2000 by Bayer Properties for potential redevelopment.
-Bayer secured an “historic preservation certificate” from the National Park Service to qualify for federal tax credits.
+Bayer secured a “historic preservation certificate” from the National Park Service to qualify for federal tax credits.
 They received a $1 million low-interest loan from the City of Birmingham to facilitate the renovation.
-In 2004, Operation New Birmingham put it on their list of 12 Most Wanted list of downtown buildings in need of renovation.
+In 2004, Operation New Birmingham put it on their list of 12 Most Wanted list of downtown buildings in need of improvement.

-In January 2014, Bayer Properties announced they were moving forward with the $60 million apartment renovation project, even though they deferred consideration for a first round of state tax credits for historic restoration.
+In January 2014, Bayer Properties announced they were moving forward with the $60 million apartment renovation project, even though they deferred consideration for the first round of state tax credits for historic restoration.
 Brasfield & Gorrie were awarded the $67 million contract for construction.
 Completed in March 2017, the building now houses 143 one-bedroom and two-bedroom apartments, 13,000 square-feet of office space, and the Pizitz Food Hall.